sagemath/sage/src/doc/en/developer/portability_testing.rst

 - Then push the tag to your GitHub repository::

-    git push -f my-github ci
+    git push -f origin ci

 (In both commands, the "force" option (``-f``) allows overwriting a previous tag of that name.)

-For testing branches against a custom set of system configurations during development, the following procedure seems to work well.
-It avoids changing the CI configuration on your development branch:

-- Create a branch from a recent beta release that contains the default GitHub Actions configuration; name it ``TESTER``, say.

-- Edit ``$SAGE_ROOT/.github/workflows/tox.yml`` to include the system config you wish to test.

-- Commit and push the branch to your GitHub fork of sage.

-- Push your development branch to your GitHub repository and create a pull request against the ``TESTER`` branch.
-This will trigger the GitHub Actions workflow.

-You will find a workflow status page in the "Actions" tab of your repository.
+Either way, when the workflow has been triggered, you can inspect it by using the workflow status page in the "Actions" tab of your repository.

 Here is how to read it.
 Each of the items in the left pane represents